MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 The Auditor paused at the probability curtain.

 "Your timelines will continue," he said.
 "In quantum superposition.
-All eighteen exist simultaneously.
-The humans in your timelines—all 127 billion of them across all iterations—will live out their existences according to your designs.
+All nineteen exist simultaneously.
+The humans in your timelines—all 132 billion of them across all iterations—will live out their existences according to your designs.
 They are not simulations.
 They are real."

 His grey eyes held something that might have been sadness.